johnnyiller/johnnyiller.github.io/_posts/2015-9-21-using-arel-instead-of-strings-in-rails-4.markdown

 {% endhighlight %}

-## if you still aren't convinced.
+## If you still aren't convinced.
 Consider this

 executing a sql query is the equivalent of evaling javascript or ruby code.
 It's very difficult to find errors and debug when things go wrong because the entire program is a string that doesn't get executed until runtime.
 In contrast codifying your sql will allow you to catch syntax errors before they make it into any of you environments.